LanceLiang2011/LanceLiang2011/README.md

 ## 🎯 Future Goals

-- 🌟 Working as a Frond-end / Full-stack developer.
+- 🌟 Working as a Front-end / Full-stack developer.
 - 🧠 Study the fundamentals of **Artificial Intelligence** and its various subfields.
 - 🤖 Build a project that demonstrates my knowledge of **AI** and **Web development**.